Second Sino-Japanese War

-Japan formally surrendered on 2 September 1945, following the atomic bombings of Hiroshima and Nagasaki, Soviet declaration of war and subsequent invasions of Manchukuo and Korea.
+Japan formally surrendered on 2 September 1945, following the atomic bombings of Hiroshima and Nagasaki, Soviet declaration of war and subsequent invasion of Manchuria, Inner Mongolia and Korea.
 The war resulted in the deaths of around 20 million people, mostly Chinese civilians.
+Japan carried out the largest attacks in the history of biological warfare, causing at least 200,000 deaths, and used chemical weapons including lethal blister agents.
 China was recognized as one of the Big Four Allied powers in World War II and one of the "Four Policemen", which formed the foundation of the United Nations.
-It regained all lost territories and became one of the five permanent members of the United Nations Security Council.
-The Chinese Civil War resumed in 1946, ending with a communist victory and the Proclamation of the People's Republic of China in 1949, while the government of the Republic of China relocated on Taiwan.
+It regained Taiwan and became one of the five permanent members of the United Nations Security Council.
+The Chinese Civil War resumed in 1946, ending with a communist victory and the Proclamation of the People's Republic of China in 1949, while the government of the Republic of China relocated to Taiwan.

 Names

-The term "Japanese invasion of China", a term used mainly in non-Japanese narratives.

 Chinese

-In China, the war is most commonly known as the "War of Resistance against Japanese Aggression" (抗日戰爭 (抗日战争)), and shortened to "Resistance against Japanese Aggression" or the "War of Resistance".
-It is also referred to by PRC as part of the "Global Anti-Fascist War" as Imperial Japan was then allied with Nazi Germany and Fascist Italy.
+In both China's Mainland and Taiwan, the war is most commonly known as the "War of Resistance against Japanese Aggression" (抗日戰爭 (抗日战争)), and the name of it is usually shortened to "Resistance against Japanese Aggression" or the "War of Resistance".
+The countries also use the term "Eight Years' War of Resistance", a traditional view which dates the war's beginning to the Marco Polo Bridge incident in 1937.

-The war has often been termed the Eight Years' War of Resistance", a traditional view which dates the war's beginning to the Marco Polo Bridge incident in 1937.
-In an alternative view of Chinese historiography, the 18 September 1931 Japanese invasion of Manchuria marks the start of the" Fourteen Years' War of Resistance" (十四年抗战; 十四年抗戰).
-In 2017, the Chinese government officially announced that it would adopt this view.
-Under this interpretation, the 1931–1937 period is viewed as the "partial" war, while 1937–1945 is a period of "total" war.
-This view of a fourteen-year war has political significance because it provides more recognition for the role of northeast China in the War of Resistance.
+Since 2017, the Chinese Communist Party's official view of Chinese historiography has held the 18 September 1931 Japanese invasion of Manchuria as the start of the" Fourteen Years' War of Resistance" (十四年抗战; 十四年抗戰).
+The 1931–1937 period is viewed as the "partial" war, which includes the "Northeast War of Resistance" (东北抗战), while 1937–1945 is viewed as a period of "total" war.
+This view of a fourteen-year war has political significance because it provides more recognition, internationally as China claims it fought the earliest and longest in a global war, and domestically for the role of northeast China in the War of Resistance.
+The CCP officially calls the conflict as "Chinese People's War of Resistance against Japanese Aggression" (中国人民抗日战争), while referring to it as part of the "World Anti-Fascist War", an alternate definition of World War II.